 However, while doing my “overnight” testing I never had a problem.
 The HPA300 isn’t very bright at all, unlike the GermGuardian AC4825 for example.

 After owning and using the Honeywell HPA300 for some time, I have to say overall I’m impressed!
-It’s a good, easy-to-use, and effective purifier.
+It’s a great purifier and it’s really easy to use.

-This thing is big!
 It does what it’s supposed to and does it well – cleaning the air in large or extra-large rooms.
+With well-designed features, it’ll be a great choice for your home, too.

-Testing the HPA300 was fun and a treat.
-It's well put together and looks good.
-Although it's large at 21 lbs and 22", it's surprisingly easy to move from one spot to another.
-Carry handles located on both sides make it easy.
-Filter replacement is simple and uses standardized Honeywell replacements shared by other HPA series products.
-Features like Turbo mode and pre-filters that are separately replaceable are especially nice.
-The touch sensitive controls are a breeze to use and nearly anyone will get accustomed right away.
-Surprisingly quiet during normal operation.
+Testing the HPA300 was a joy.
+Although it’s large at 21 lbs and 22″, it’s surprisingly easy to move from one spot to another.
+Filter replacement is simple and uses readily available/affordable Honeywell modular replacements.
+Features like Turbo mode and separately removable pre-filters are especially nice.
+The touch-sensitive controls are a breeze to use and nearly anyone will get accustomed right away.
+It’s also surprisingly quiet during normal operation.
 A great buy for your money for larger rooms.
-A pleasure to own and use!
+It’s a pleasure to own and you’ll love it just as much as I have.

 - High-speed Turbo mode for faster cleaning